How to Insert Date in Excel?

 Example #7 – Using TEXT() for Inserting Dates in Excel

-Let’s see how we can change the format using the TEXT().
+Let us see how we can change the format using the TEXT().

-TEXT() will also help us in concatenating with a date.
-When we try to concatenate without using the TEXT() then it will display the number instead of date as below:
+However, when we try to concatenate without using the TEXT() then, it may display the number instead of the date as below:

 How to Change the Format of the Inserted Date in Excel?

 If we observe from the above example, the date is in the form of MM/DD/YYYY.
-Suppose if we want to change the format, then we can do it as per below:
+Suppose we want to change the format, then we can do it as per below:

 Things to Remember